1jour1vin

 Wine rated (2025 guide) 100/100

-Flowers, flowers and more flowers permeate the fragrance before revealing all the spices, as well as notes of blackcurrant, black cherry, Cuban cigar and blackberry.
+Flowers, flowers, and more flowers permeate the fragrance before revealing all the spices, as well as notes of blackcurrant, black cherry, Cuban cigar, and blackberry.
 The palate is breathtaking.
-It's so sexy and sensual it should be illegal!
-The fruit coats the mouth with endless layers of flavors that support the palate.
-The balance between motor oil weight and perfect intensity is almost surreal.
-The finish leaves the 60-second mark in the rearview mirror and carries on.
+It's so sexy and sensual that it should be illegal!
+The fruit coats the mouth with endless layers of flavor that support the palate.
+The balance between the weight of the motor oil and the perfect intensity is almost surreal.
+The finish leaves the mark of 60 seconds in the rearview mirror and continues.
 Greatness in a glass.
-If you're on a budget, this could be the best vintage of Château Margaux ever made, and that's saying something!
+If you have the budget, this could be the best vintage Château Margaux has ever produced, and that's saying something!
 This is a unique style for Château Margaux, highlighting its volume and concentration.
 But as you can see from my notes, I love it!
-This wine is 92% Cabernet Sauvignon, 6% Merlot and 2% Cabernet Franc.
-Petit Verdot has been entirely allocated to Pavillon Rouge.
-Its 14.6% alcohol content is the highest in the estate's history.
+This wine is composed of 92% Cabernet Sauvignon, 6% Merlot, and 2% Cabernet Franc.
+The Petit Verdot was entirely allocated to the Pavillon Rouge.
+Its alcohol content of 14.6% is the highest in the estate's history.
 Its pH is 3.61.
-Yields were barely 25 hectoliters per hectare.
-Only 40% of the harvest was used to make the Grand Vin.
-Harvesting took place from September 8 to 28, marking one of the earliest starts to the vintage in the estate's history.
-Drink between 2030 and 2065.
+Yields barely reached 25 hectoliters per hectare.
+The Grand Vin was made from only 40% of the harvest.
+The harvest took place from September 8 to 28, marking one of the earliest starts to a vintage in the estate's history.
+Best drunk between 2030 and 2065.

 .00